Archives and records management policy

 Breaches of the Gallery’s Records Management procedures will be dealt with in accordance with the Gallery’s disciplinary procedure.

-The Archives & Records Management will be reviewed at least every five years (with interim reviews where necessary).
-The next scheduled review if July 2013.
+The Archives & Records Management Policy will be reviewed at least every five years (with interim reviews where necessary).
+The next scheduled review is May 2019.

 10) Date of Approval